pyvista.Transform.apply

 copybool, default: True

 Return a copy of the input with the transformation applied.
 Set this to False to transform the input directly and return it.
-Only applies to NumPy arrays and datasets.
-A copy is always returned for tuple and list inputs or point arrays with integers.
+Setting this to False only applies to NumPy float arrays and datasets; a copy is always returned for tuple and list inputs or arrays with integers.

 Returns: